bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

 19. not support foreach as reference

-20. static-decl/global-decl only support in function or method
+20. static-decl only support in function or method

 21. not support nested list and `[]` list and keyed list